These easy art and craft ideas are low mess and perfect for transitions points and downtime throughout the day.

 This is a lovely and easy art process that we come back to again and again.
 Draw designs with crayons or oil pastels, paint over with watercolors, and see the crayon designs come through the paint!

-So there you have it.
+So, there you have it.
 13 simple art activities for kids that are great for downtime and transitions between activities, times of day (mealtime, naptime), or locations (school, errands).

-More Easy Art Activities for Kids
+More Easy Art for Kids

 Pin It for Later